-Located in the southern part of the Northern Territory, central Australia.
-Ayers Rock (Uluru) lies 335 km south west of the nearest large town, Alice Springs; or 450 km by road.
+Located in the southern part of the Northern Territory, Central Australia.
+Uluru lies 335 km south west of the nearest large town, Alice Springs; or 450 km by road.

 The park receives an average rainfall of 307.7 mm per year, and average temperatures are 37.8 °C in the summer and 4.7 °C in the winter.